 Lecturer, UCL Mechanical Engineering

-The MEng and BEng EBF degree programmes are comprised 75% of the corresponding MEng and BEng degree programmes in Mechanical Engineering combined with 25% of economics, accounting, and business practice.
+The MEng EBF degree programmes is comprised 75% of the corresponding MEng degree programme in Mechanical Engineering, combined with 25% of economics, accounting, and business practice.

 The engineering subjects included in the first two years concentrate on fundamental theories.